mokshaproject/moksha/docs/main/HelloWorld.rst

    moksha.send_message('helloworld', {'foo': 'bar'});

-So let's add a simple little text field to our HelloWorldWidget that allows people to send messages to the `helloworld` topic:
+So let's add a simple little text field to our ``HelloWorldWidget`` that allows people to send their own messages to the `helloworld` topic:

 .. code-block:: python